diegovillanueva/SCM_workshop/Exercises_on_ECHAM-HAM-SCM.md

 	    jobsubm_echam.sh settings_MyRunWithChanges
 	    ```

-# On your Local Computer
-## Perform Data Analysis and Plotting
+### Perform Data Analysis and Plotting on your Local Computer

 * Plot your results (platform dependent)